kingzamzon/docs/docs/sdk/authentication/authenticating-siws.md

 This guide demonstrates implementing Sign-in With Solana (SIWS) authentication using Lit Actions.

 By implementing Phantom's SIWS specification, we have established a robust and secure method for verifying Solana wallet ownership.
-This authentication mechanism can be extended to authorize specific Solana public keys for various operations within the Lit ecosystem, such as:
+This authentication mechanism can be extended to authorize specific Solana public keys for various operations using Lit, such as:

-- Accessing and decrypting data that has been encrypted using Lit Protocol
+- **Encrypted Data Access**: Restrict [decryption](../../sdk/access-control/intro) of sensitive information to specific Solana wallet owners.
-- Creating [Session Signatures](../authentication/session-sigs/siws-pkp-session-sigs.md) for temporary, scoped permissions
+- **Secure Session Management**: Generate [Session Signatures](../../sdk/authentication/session-sigs/get-lit-action-session-sigs) only for specific authenticated users.
-- Restricting PKP (Programmable Key Pair) Signing capabilities to authenticated users only
+- **Authorized PKP Signing**: Leverage [PKP Signing](../../user-wallets/pkps/quick-start#sign-a-transaction) to ensure only authenticated users can sign data and transactions with a specific PKP.

 Key takeaways from this implementation are that the Lit Action: